immunefi-team/Bounty_Boosts/Alchemix/31085 - [SC - Critical] Malicious users can front-run the distribution ....md

 # Malicious users can front-run the distribution transaction to steal bribes

-Submitted on Sun May 12 2024 08:17:54 GMT-0400 (Atlantic Standard Time) by @Ch301 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 14:17:54 UTC by @Ch301 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31085